AguaClara/Textbook/Troubleshooting/Troubleshooting.rst

 There are two improvements required at El PODA.
 First, the transmission line must be operated with downstream flow control to prevent air entrapment and compression.
 That will likely be sufficient to solve the problem of air in the filters.
 The second improvement is to add manual air release valves to the top of each of the trunk lines so that operates can expel air during filtration.
 Note that these air vents must have a valve that is closed during backwash because the filter is under negative pressure during backwash and would suck air into the filter through those vents if they were open.

+EStaRS with the wing inlets make a possible failure mode.
+At the end of the backwash if the operator closes the valve in the siphon quickly, the water pressure rises quickly inside the filter.
+When the water rises in the three entry passages it is possible that the water carries the sand inside the branches with wings.
+And once there is sand inside the pipes, this sand may hinder the flow of water during the filter run.

+The solution is in the operation of the system and maybe a change in the design.
+If the operators are manipulating pipe stubs to do the backwash, then the first step is to remove the pipe stubs before closing the valve.
+The other way around the problem would be to close the valve slowly to ensure that the water rises very slowly in the inlets.

 Encrustation of filter pipes at Las Vegas
 =========================================